Text-to-SQL Data Synthesis Pipeline

 - Training Data Construction:

-- Chain-of-Thought Generation: Build step-by-step reasoning processes (Chain-of-Thought)
+- Chain-of-Thought Generation: Build step-by-step reasoning processes.

 - Data Grading: